awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 can use a shared cache.
 Multiple CachingCMMs can use a shared cache already as mentioned in the [background](#background).
-Adding prefixes is an additional safety measure to prevent any possible collisions between
+Adding prefixes is an additional safety measure to prevent any possible collisions between a
-Hierarchy Keyrings and CachingCMMs.
+Hierarchy Keyring and a CachingCMM.

 ##### Option 2: No